Get 20% OFF your perfect routine. Take our health quiz.

 For most people, CBD is very well tolerated.
 When side effects do occur, they usually happen when you first start or if you increase your dose too quickly.

-The Fix: Stay hydrated.
-A glass of water or a slice of lemon usually clears this up instantly.
+CBD can temporarily reduce saliva production.
+The Fix: Stay hydrated — a glass of water usually clears this instantly.

 2. Drowsiness